8 Photography Composition Tips to Take Better PhotosFebruary 12, 2019

 If you look around, you will find leading lines everywhere.
 One of the most obvious types of leading lines is a roadway.
 You can also use bridges, doorways, or fence posts as leading lines.
 In nature, look for rocks, rivers, tall grasses, or lines of trees.
 In fact, you can use anything placed in a row as a leading line.
 For example, consider using a row of lampposts or buildings as a leading line for one of your photo compositions.
 This idea works especially well for street photography composition.

-6. Enhance Depth in Your Photos
+6. Enhance Depth in Your Photos with Proper Photography Composition

 A photograph is a two-dimensional image, but the best photographers know how to give photos a three-dimensional feel.
 You can achieve this look by learning photography techniques to add depth to your photos.